eflaherty/Projects/LC/diet/low-histamine-fodmap-gf-df-meal-plan.md

 **Avoid:** Dairy, gluten-containing grains, onion, garlic, legumes, tomato, eggplant, spinach, avocado, citrus, aged/cured/fermented foods, leftovers held more than a day, alcohol, vinegar (except rice vinegar in small amounts if tolerated)

----

-*This plan is a short-term elimination-style template.
-Low-FODMAP and low-histamine approaches are typically meant to be followed for a limited period before reintroducing foods one at a time to identify your specific triggers.
-Consider working with a dietitian experienced in food intolerances to guide reintroduction and avoid unnecessary long-term restriction.*